PeterCullenBurbery/PeterCullenBurbery/README.md

 I also enjoy using BricsCAD Ultimate by Bricscys which I have access to for free as a student.
 I am also excited about GitHub copilot which I have access to for free as a student.
 I am excited about AI.
 I am excited about ChatGPT and other applications of AI including Muzero and AlphaFold.

+I love New York City and other megacities and believe the future is in cities.

 I also enjoy the site whimsical.com a lot, which I highly recommend.

 I have a website at peterburbery.com.
 I have a page that serves as a repository for information about the SI at https://peterburbery.com/the-international-system-of-units-si/